software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 The Sprint Review gave the Product Owner many new ideas on how to improve the application.
 Here's how the Product Owner is describing the Sprint 2 goals in the Sprint Planning event:

 > "It's great that we now have the basic functionality for managing quizzes!
 What we now need is a way for the teacher to categorize quizzes and student to take the published quizzes.
 >
-> To quickly see questions of different difficulty level, the teacher should be able to filter the question list based on the difficulty level.
-Like with the quiz list implemented during the previous Sprint, there could be for example "All", "Easy", "Normal" and "Hard" tabs at the top of the list.
->
 > To be able to categorize quizzes, the teacher should be able to add a category.
 A category has a name, for example "Vocabulary" and a description, for example "Questions related to the vocabulary of a language".
 The name can't be blank and there can't be multiple categories with the same name.
 The description is optional.
 There should be a form for adding a category and a separate page for listing the added categories.
 The categories should be listed in an alphabetical order based on the name.
+>
-The list should have a "Delete" button next to each category, which can be clicked to delete the category.
+> The category list should have a "Delete" button next to each category, which can be clicked to delete the category.
+There should also be a "Edit" link which should take the teacher to an edit form, where they can edit all the information of the category.
 >
 > The teacher should be able to choose the quiz's category while adding or editing a quiz.
 There could be a dropdown menu in both forms where categories are listed in an alphabetical order based on the name.
 The teacher should also be able leave the quiz uncategorized by not choosing a category.
 >